jdelon02/agent-os/templates/instructions/create-spec.md

   [BRIEF_DESCRIPTION_OF_TASK_1_AND_SUBTASKS]

   [IF KB_AVAILABLE]:
-  **KB Context:** This specification has been stored in the project knowledge base and will be available for future sessions and related specifications.
+  **Memory System Context:** This specification has been stored in the Integrated Memory System and will be available for future sessions and related specifications.

   Would you like me to proceed with implementing Task 1?
 I will follow the execution guidelines in @~/.agent-os/instructions/execute-tasks.md and focus only on this first task and its subtasks unless you specify otherwise.